Thomann DNA

 Child illness

 We know that having sick children can be an extra burden for an individual to deal with on top of their usual work.
 To give a bit of credit to all the parents amongst us, Thomann.io grants its employees an additional 5 days of leave to take care of their sick children per year, per child.
-To hand a day in, please use the additional absence rule for the child’s sick leave in Kenjo and note the number of days used, for example 0.5/5, in the comment field when submitting an absence request.
+To hand a day in, please use the additional absence rule for the child’s sick leave in Kenjo and note the number of days used, for example 0.5/5, and the name of the child in the comment field when submitting an absence request.

 The days don't have to be taken consecutively, they can be taken individually.
 These days are only valid for children up to 12 years of age.